 Speakers will be called up in the order that they placed their name on the speakers list.
 Anyone wishing to speak at the hearing/meeting must be acknowledged by the Chair.

-- Comments are to be directed to the application, be succint and be respectful of Council, staff and other members of the public, everyone has the right to state their point of view.
+- Comments are to be directed to the application, be succinct and be respectful of Council, staff and other members of the public, everyone has the right to state their point of view